If you’re unsure how to get started posting (blogging) on our OpenLab course site, below is a quick overview:

 *A quick note about categorizing blog posts:

-- A category is like a folder for posts (or like “labels,” in Gmail).
+- A category acts sort of like a folder for posts (or like “labels” in Gmail).
 It groups all posts categorized the same way together, so they can be easily accessed/archived.
 Without categories, everyone’s posts will just get dumped into one general place and our course site will become very disorganized/chaotic as we produce a lot of content throughout the semester.

 - To categorize, after you finish typing your post up, choose the appropriate “Category” from the right side of the screen (e.g., after you create your “Introduction” post, you should make sure to check off “Introductions).
 If you forget to choose a category, you will be prompted to choose one before you are able to publish your post.

-- I won’t be able to grade your work if it is not in the right category, so make sure to categorize correctly in order to get credit for your posts.
+- I won’t be able to easily locate or grade your work if it is not in the right category, so make sure to categorize correctly in order to get credit for your posts.

-*Oh yeah … and you should chat one another up!
+*Also, you should chat one another up!
 How do you do this?
-By commenting on your classmates’ posts:
+By commenting on your classmates’ posts.
+Some more details about this:

 - One of the great things about the blog is its interactive, networked nature … people post, others read and make comments, and then conversations happen and ideas get exchanged!

-- Read through everyone’s posts and drop comments if you feel so inspired (you can comment in reply to another comment also).
-Your comments can serve to affirm what someone has said, ask clarifying questions, provide an alternate viewpoint, etc.
+- Read through everyone’s posts and drop comments if you feel inspired.
+Your comments can serve to affirm what someone has said, ask clarifying questions, provide an alternate viewpoint, add more details, etc. You can now even leave images in comments.

-- To do this, simply type in a short comment in the “leave a reply” box at the bottom of the post.
+- To comment, simply type in a short comment in the “leave a reply” box at the bottom of the post.

-- You can respond either to the original post or a specific commenter!
+- You can respond either to the original post or a specific commenter (commenting on someone else’s comments).